vmoulin78/codeigniter-layout-library/README.md

 Note:
 * A root template (i.e. a template that does not extend another template) is a **file** in the templates folder.
 * A template that extends another template is a **folder** in the templates folder.
-This folder must contain a file with the same name plus the extension.
+This folder must contain a file with the same name followed by the `.php` extension.
 This file contains only one line: `<?php $CI->layout->extend_template('parent_template'); ?>`.

 ### The "view" section